Calendar Days in a Pile

 Often, entrepreneurs who start as sole proprietorships find out that operating as such won’t serve their needs for the long term.
 As they grow their businesses, they decide they want to have personal liability protection, more growth potential, more credibility, and tax flexibility.
 Therefore, they opt to change their business entity type.

 A delayed filing to request a January 1 effective date when changing an existing business’s structure can help entrepreneurs avoid a lot of headaches and confusion at tax filing time.
-When changing a business entity type mid-year—such as from a sole proprietorship to a corporation—two tax returns (individual tax forms for the period when operating as a sole proprietor and then corporate tax forms for the time operating as a corporation) would need to be filed.
+When changing a business entity type mid-year—such as from a sole proprietorship to a Corporation—two tax returns (individual tax forms for the period when operating as a sole proprietor and then corporate tax forms for the time operating as a Corporation) would need to be filed.

 However, when the effective date is January 1, filing taxes becomes far simpler because there’s just one entity type for which to prepare records and file in that current tax year.

-For example, say Janessa Roberts is selling gourmet dog treats as a sole proprietor and has decided to transition to an LLC with an S Corporation election.
-If she were to form her LLC before this calendar year ends, she would need to make two separate tax filings for the fiscal year 2023:
+• If she were to form her LLC before this calendar year ends, she would need to make two separate tax filings for the fiscal year 2024:

 • One for her sole proprietorship for the period that she operated as such during the year